tirdod/NBA-Draft-Pick-Value/README.md

 stats <- subset(vorp, vorp$count <= 4)
 ```

 Now, let’s join the VORP data with the draft history.
-We’ll temorarily
+We’ll temporarily
 break the data into first and second round picks so we can remove the
 fourth season for second round picks.
 Then we’ll put it back into one
 dataframe.